Alarid/advanced-remix/exercise/07-pending-ui/README.md

 ## 📝 Notes

+`useTransition` allow us to know if there is a pending transition somewhere in the app

 ## 🤓 Background

 No matter how hard you try, you can't control your user's network and sometimes